Artists & Artisans

 THE PARISIAN POET OF PAINTING

 By this point in time, there was international demand for Cortès' paintings.
 Nonetheless, the artist maintained a humble existence, avoiding the limelight and rarely documenting his work.
-Fortunately, art historian Nicole Verdier would later compile a catalogue raisonné of Cortès' works, aiding in the authentication of the work by the famous but often-copied French painter.
+Fortunately, art historian Nicole Verdier would later compile a catalogue raisonné of Cortès' works, aiding in the authentication of the work by the famous but often-copied French painter and further solidifying his place among the great chroniclers of French life in contemporary art.

 Cortès continued his painterly romance with Paris for the duration of his career.
 Even after the days of formal streetwear and horse-drawn carriages had vanished, the painter continued to include them in his work.
 When questioned about this artistic choice, the artist explained that he yearned to exist in the days prior to World War II and all of its tragedies.
 Cortès painted until his death in 1969.
 In spite of his desire to avoid recognition during his lifetime, the town of Lagny elected to name a street in the artist's honor after his death.